 Install a large capacity pool filter

-- The larger the pool filter, the less times you will have to backwash your pool.
+- The larger the pool filter, the fewer times you will have to backwash your pool.
 All pool owners know the huge amounts of water it takes to backwash your pool, and not only does this waste a lot of water, but it also adds up in your operating costs.
 Installing a large capacity cartridge is as simple as removing your original cartridge, rinsing it, cleaning it and replacing it.

-Find an energy efficient pool pump
+Find an energy-efficient pool pump

-- It is a well known fact that your swimming pool pump is one of the biggest energy consumers found in your pool.
+- It is a well-known fact that your swimming pool pump is one of the biggest energy consumers found in your pool.
 Changing to an Energy Star rated pump with variable speeds can save you up to 90% on your overall operating costs.

 Automate your pool equipment